xFingerlinKx/Phonebook_test/README.md

 "# Phonebook_test"

-Simple phonebook for practicing Python
+Simple phonebook for practicing Python.

-To start the phonebook launch the "phonebook.py"
+To start the phonebook launch the "phonebook.py".